fbpx

 Before long, I grew bored of the role and creatively felt stale and decided to look into something new.
 I had always been fascinated with digital and technology but believed I had missed the boat some time ago.
 I knew little code and had even less technical knowledge.

 I researched available options and discovered user experience design.
-I decided to invest in a year-long online UX design course back in 2015 in which I studied during the evenings due to a full-time job and family commitments.
-It was the best decision I ever made.
+I decided to invest in a year-long online UX design course back in 2015, which I studied during the evenings due to a full-time job and family commitments.
+It was the best decision I ever made, similar to the clarity provided by A brief overview of how Git works for aspiring developers.

 Once completed, I attended as many tech meetups as possible to grow my network.
 From those connections, I landed my first UX design role at the BBC, where I worked on Children’s Games and then moved into design for voice and multi-modal environments.